 10 AM – Slaughter Films presents Monsters are Real!
 The magic of Ray Harryhausen’s movies are discussed with the love they deserve, followed by a showing of The Seventh Voyage of Sinbad.

 230 PM – Satanic Panic!
 A double-feature of Dungeons & Dragons slander that caused a generation’s parents to burn their rulebook!
 Come see Mazes & Monsters and Zombie Orpheus‘s Dark Dungeons!
 Free Chick tracts given out to attendees!

 Slim and Red

-PODCAST: Bad Mitten Studio
+PODCAST: BAD Mitten Studio

-LECTURE: H. P. Lovecraft and the Origins of the Necronomicon
+LECTURE: H. P. Lovecraft and the Origins of the Necronomicon with The Paranormal Pastor

-PANEL: Japanese Robot Models with Elizabeth Lukjanczuk
+LECTURE: Japanese Robot Models with Elizabeth Lukjanczuk

 The GeekERIE and The Erie County Public Library are partnering to bring the role-playing goodness of Dungeons & Dragons to teens who have never played and want to learn or who are new to the game and looking for players.